 It is notable that the 200D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1200D does not offer wifi capability.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1200D and the Canon 200D?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 1200D: